Changelog:

 Save your breath, and leave the bulk of an inflation bag at home.
 One of the few pumps that actually works well and is still very light, with a decent battery life.
 You'll get 15 to 25 mattress inflations on a single charge if you use a full-sized mattress.

-And our current recommendation for a portable battery charger with a very high charge density-to-weight ratio:
+And our current recommendation for portable battery chargers with very high charge density-to-weight ratios:

 The Nitecore NB10000 Gen 3 Power Bank provides 10,000mAh of high-capacity, lightweight portable power with fast USB-C charging, designed for outdoor enthusiasts who need reliable energy for devices during extended trips in the backcountry.
 Its slim profile and durable construction offer efficient power management in rugged environments.